+Attendance Policy

-Attendance Policy: Successful learning is dependent upon regular class attendance.
+Successful learning is dependent upon regular class attendance.
 Regular, punctual and consistent attendance is critical to a student's learning.
 Students must submit a doctor's note if they miss school due to illness.
 Make up tests/assignments will only be allowed once a teacher has received a doctor's note.
 All make up work/tests/assignments will be granted at the teacher's discretion.
 Excessive lateness is a detriment to learning.
-ASU retains the right to dismiss a student whose learning is seriously jeopardized by lateness..
+ASU retains the right to dismiss a student whose learning is seriously jeopardized by lateness.
+Parents must inform Student Services no later than 8:25am if their child will be tardy.
+Excessive tardies may result in the student performing community service.

+Absences

-Absences: Parents must notify the school in the morning about their child's absence and the reason for that absence.
-Parents can phone the Student Services Office (11-348888) or send an email to the Student Services Officer (ss.studentservices@asu.edu.mn, ss.officer@asu.edu.mn)
+Parents must notify the school in the morning about their child's absence and the reason for that absence.
+Parents can phone the Student Services Office (11-348888) or send an email to the Student Services